reszkojr/reszkojr/README.md

 By this time, I am working on the Manthano project, a virtual environment for managing a classroom with a variety of functionalities, such as AI integration, classroom internal chat servers and a shared calendar between professors to schedule activities.

-Right away I am studying on *Instituto Federal do Paraná* in the *Técnico em Informática* (Computer Technician) course, finishing an [Academic Acceleration](https://nagc.org/page/acceleration), a process designed to enhance gifted students' lives.
+Right away I am studying on *Instituto Federal do Paraná* in the *Técnico em Informática* (Computer Technician) course, finishing an [Academic Acceleration](https://nagc.org/page/acceleration), a process designed to help gifted students by grade-skipping.
+As of now, I am in my last year of High School.

 ### These are my main projects!: